Are my Wood Pallets Moldy?

-Since wood packaging comes from trees there are naturally variations in the material.
-From different species like hardwood versus softwood there are different types of hardwoods and softwoods.
+Since wood packaging comes from trees there are natural variations in the material.
+From different species like hardwood versus softwood, there are different types of hardwoods and softwoods.
 Drilling down further reveals that different types of wood species have unique appearances and react individually with their environment.
 Some of these reactions can appear to be mold.

-Mold in general refers to fungi that grow both indoors and outdoors.
-The number of different types of mold are unknown but are estimated to be in the tens or even hundreds of thousands.
+Mold, in general, refers to fungi that grow both indoors and outdoors.
+The number of different types of mold is unknown but is estimated to be in the tens or even hundreds of thousands.
 In general molds like humid and warm environments in which to thrive.

 While wood that is green, i.e., still containing some of the moisture from the living tree can present a source for mold growth, not all discolorations found on wood pallets are caused by mold or fungi.
 An example of a hardwood pallet with discoloration is shown below:

-Other similar discolorations like brown stain, zebra stain or blue stain pose no health risks and can be mistaken for mold.
-Premier Pallets’ professionals can determine whether mold is an issue or not on your wood pallets.
+Other similar discolorations like a brown stain, zebra stain, or blue stain pose no health risks and can be mistaken for mold.
+Premier Pallets’ professionals can determine whether the mold is an issue or not on your wood pallets.
 In addition, steps can be taken to mitigate mold growth on pallets.
 Contact us for more information.